• Skip to primary navigation

 Ingredients

-It's unlikely your local supermarket will stock Chow Mein noodles, but fortunately fresh or dry egg noodles will work nicely.
+• Noodles: It's unlikely your local store will stock Chow Mein noodles, but fortunately fresh or dry egg noodles will work nicely.
 I often opt for fresh egg noodles because they taste better, save time and don't stick together the way dried egg noodles often do.

-Chow Mein is a super versatile dish.
-Once you've got the sauce right, you're sure to have a delicious plate of noodles.
-The protein and veggies are up to you.
-I have chosen onion, cabbage and mushroom because they add more yummy umami flavour, but most stir-fry-able veggies will work well and Chow Mein is a great way to use up any veggies that are lingering in your fridge.
+• Veggies: I use cabbage and mushrooms because they add more yummy umami flavour, but most stir-fry-able veggies will work well.
+Chow Mein is a great way to use up any veggies that are lingering in your fridge.

 Making the sauce